Orthopyroxene/Cover-Letter/README.md

 *Figure 2: Poster map of Glen Forrest.*

-These maps exemplify how geographical data can be transformed into engaging game aids, enhancing the D&D experience by grounding fantasy adventures in real-world locations.
+These maps are in the early stages of development.
+I am working on player interactivity by allowing users to seamlessly transition between large-scale suburb maps and detailed maps of landmarks and buildings.
+This feature aims to enrich the Dungeons & Dragons experience by anchoring fantasy adventures in real-world locations, thereby creating a link between fantasy and reality for the players.

 For more details on this project or to participate in its development, please contact me directly or contribute to this repository.

 # Prefessional Projects